awbennett/academic-website/content/publication/bennett-2020-efficient/index.md

     which is efficient for the policy parameters.
-We propose a particular method based on recent developments on solving moment problems using neural networks and demonstrate the efficiency and regret benefits of this method empirically.
+We propose a particular method based on recent developments on solving moment problems using neural networks and demonstrate the efficiency and regret benefits of this method empirically.'''
-'''
 featured: false
 publication: '*International Conference on Machine Learning*'
 url_pdf: https://arxiv.org/pdf/2002.05153.pdf